Cheryl Johnson: A key player in the “reinvention” of Montreal’s gastronomy

 Cheryl Johnson: “I couldn’t have a life without Cheryl.
 And Cheryl couldn’t have a life without me.
 We’ve been working together for 20 years… It was an instant friendship.
 Friendship is nurturing and magical.
 Our relationship has evolved and we cultivate it every day.
 Cheryl is more than my best friend, she is my chosen sister.” – Charles-Antoine Crête.

-Cheryl Johnson is the chef extraordinaire and co-owner of Montreal Plaza and Foodchain (also at Time Out Market).
+Cheryl Johnson is the chef extraordinaire and co-owner of Montreal Plaza.
 The Filipina-American woman may be more discreet in the public eye than her partner and inseparable friend Charles-Antoine Crête, but she is the one who runs their restaurants and keeps their projects running smoothly.

 Cheryl Johnson’s beginnings

 “I come from an Asian background, I grew up in a family that was surrounded, and almost obsessed with food; we would eat breakfast and talk about the next meal.
 (Laughs) Food was always at the center of our lives and I started cooking at a young age.
 When I was little, I would wake up really early on the weekends to make huge feasts for my family… That was how I played.”

 Cheryl Johnson was born in the Philippines and stayed there until she was 12.
 Her father was a military contractor, so her family traveled a lot.
 Early on, Cheryl was immersed in the different and interesting cuisines of the places she lived: Japan, Hawaii, and the states of Texas and Georgia.